jthomperoo/custom-pod-autoscaler/docs/index.md

 ensure there are always positions available.

 ## How does it work?

-A Custom Pod Autoscaler has a base program that handles interacting with user logic, for example by using shell commands and piping data into them.
+The Custom Pod Autoscaler Framework provides a program that abstracts away complex Kubernetes interactions and handles interacting with custom user logic you can provide to determine how the autoscaler should operate.

 When developing a Custom Pod Autoscaler you define logic for two stages:

 * Metric gathering - collecting or generating metrics; can be calling metrics APIs, running calculations locally, making HTTP requests.
 * Evaluating metrics - taking these gathered metrics and using them to decide how many replicas a resource should have.

-These two pieces of logic are all the custom logic required to build a Custom Pod Autoscaler, the base program will handle all Kubernetes API interactions for scaling/retrieving resources.
+These two pieces of logic are all the custom logic required to build a Custom Pod Autoscaler, the program will handle all Kubernetes API interactions for scaling/retrieving resources.

 See the [examples](https://github.com/jthomperoo/custom-pod-autoscaler/tree/master/example) or the [getting started